vahit/splasher/README.md

 ---

 ### TO DOs:
++ search not support multiwords terms like "night sky"
 + ~~Load images from specific category.~~
 + ~~Load images from search results.~~
 + store downloaded images (optional)